 - Meetings of directors or shareholders may be held in any country, subject to business activities.

-- No obligation to file names of directors in any public register therefore, no public disclosure of directors or shareholders.
+- No obligation to file names of Shareholders in any public register therefore, no public disclosure of shareholders.
+Basic Directors details can be made available to the public upon request, however Nominee Director Services are permitted.

 - No requirement for audit, subject to business activities.